-At the Law Office of Sam Walker, we provide zealous representation in a caring individualized manner.
+At Walker Law Corporation, we provide zealous representation in a caring individualized manner.
 Your attorney will be available to you directly and you will not be forced to call a secretary or paralegal with your questions.
 You will have direct access to the attorney who will be handling your case at all times while you are acting as a fiduciary.
 If you have any questions your attorney will respond to your call within 24 hours.

 Los Angeles County: 444 W. Ocean Blvd. – Suite 800 Long Beach, CA 90802